Temple F. Smith

-Temple Ferris Smith (born March 7, 1939) is an emeritus professor in biomedical engineering who helped to develop the Smith-Waterman algorithm with Michael Waterman in 1981.
+Temple Ferris Smith (born March 7, 1939) is an emeritus professor in biomedical engineering who developed the Smith-Waterman algorithm with Michael Waterman in 1981.
 The Smith-Waterman algorithm serves as the basis for multi sequence comparisons, identifying the segment with the maximum local sequence similarity, see sequence alignment.
 This algorithm is used for identifying similar DNA, RNA and protein segments.
 He was director of the BioMolecular Engineering Research Center at Boston University for twenty years and is now professor emeritus.

 Education

 Smith obtained his bachelor's degree in 1963 from the Physics Department, Purdue University, followed by a PhD in 1969 in the Physics Department, University of Colorado at Boulder.

 Research and career

 After his PhD, Smith did postdoctoral research from March 1969 to August 1971 in the Department of Biophysics and Genetics, University of Colorado Medical School, Boulder.

 His research is centered on the application of various computer science and mathematical methods for the discovery of the syntactic and semantic patterns in nucleic acid and amino acid sequences.
 In recent years this has focus on molecular evolution of protein families. such as the WD-repeat beta propellers, translation associated GTPase, and the ribosomal proteins.
 He is known for the creation of the Smith-Waterman algorithm.

 Smith has held the following appointments: